 Canada’s favorite high flying circus act is at its best in Sin City.

-42) Get Screeched in…no, not the Dustin Diamond kind.
+…no, not the Dustin Diamond kind.
 A Newfoundland tradition of welcoming visitors that involves drinking screech (high-proof moonshine essentially), a short (and confusing to guests) recitation, and kissing a cod…or puffin’s arse in my case.
 Wait…did I get duped?

 43) Watch the Tide Roll in

 The Bay of Funday is one of the 7 Wonders of North America and has the highest tide waters in the world.
 In a matter of hours, the water level can change an incredible 16 m (56 feet) feet!
 Read on if you are ready to plan your trip!

 44) Drink a Sourtoe Cocktail in Dawson City

 This unique tradition has been testing the stomach of daring visitors since 1973.
 Think you have what it takes to join the 100,000 other “Sourtoe members?”
 How do you become a member?
 As per www.dawsoncity.ca: